-- ➤ All faculty and research staff at a LONI Member Institution, as well as students pursuing sponsored research activities at these facilities, are eligible for a LONI account. - Requests for accounts by research associates not affiliated with a LONI Member Institution will be handled on a case by case basis. - For prospective LONI Users from a non-LONI Member Institution, you are required to have a faculty or research staff in one of LONI Member Institutions as your Collaborator to sponsor you a LONI account. - > ACCOUNT SPONSOR: The person who is responsible for your activities on the cluster.
+- ➤ All faculty and research staff at a LONI Member Institution, as well as students pursuing sponsored research activities at these facilities, are eligible for a LONI account. - Requests for accounts by research associates not affiliated with a LONI Member Institution will be handled on a case by case basis. - For prospective LONI Users from a non-LONI Member Institution, you are required to have a faculty member in one of LONI Member Institutions as your Collaborator to sponsor you a LONI account.

-Account Eligibility-LSU HPC
+Account Eligibility Test